oikos-cash/oikos-docs-bsc/content/libraries/index.md

 ### Fetch deployment information

-If you're looking to get the addresses and ABIs of any Synthetix contract, or maybe the list of synths and their parameters, the best way is to use our [`synthetix` `npm` module](synthetix.md#usage-and-requirements) (written for nodejs).
+If you're looking to get the addresses and ABIs of any Oikos contract, or maybe the list of synths and their parameters, the best way is to use our [`@oikos/oikos-bsc` `npm` module](oikos.md#usage-and-requirements) (written for nodejs).
 Instead of looking it up online, the module contains all the details available to fetch locally (we manage this during our deployment processes).

-If you'd rather than functionality in the browser, you'll need to use our [`synthetix-js` JavaScript library on `npm`](synthetix-js.md).
+If you'd rather than functionality in the browser, you'll need to use our [`@oikos/oikos-js-bsc` JavaScript library on `npm`](oikos-js.md).

 ### Read and write state

-To interact with Synthetix in your dApps and scripts, you have a few options:
+To interact with Oikos in your dApps and scripts, you have a few options:

-1. Use our [synthetix-js](synthetix-js.md) library, which is updated each synthetix release with the same version number.
+1. Use our [oikos-js](oikos-js.md) library, which is updated each oikos release with the same version number.
 It uses `ethers.js` under the hood.

-2. Write a custom JS script using our [synthetix npm module](synthetix.md) to help load the ABIs and addresses as need be.
+2. Write a custom JS script using our [oikos npm module](oikos.md) to help load the ABIs and addresses as need be.

-    ??? example "E.g. fetch `Synthetix.totalIssuedSynths()`"
+    ??? example "E.g. fetch `Oikos.totalIssuedSynths()`"

         ```javascript
         // With Ethers
         import ethers from "ethers"; // es modules
-        import synthetix from "synthetix";
+        import oikos from "@oikos/oikos-bsc";

         const provider = ethers.getDefaultProvider();

         const network = "mainnet";
-        const { abi } = synthetix.getSource({
+        const { abi } = oikos.getSource({
             network,
-            contract: "Synthetix"
+            contract: "Oikos"
         });
-        const { address } = synthetix.getTarget({
+        const { address } = oikos.getTarget({
             network,
-            contract: "ProxySynthetix"
+            contract: "ProxyOikos"
         });

         // see https://docs.ethers.io/ethers.js/html/api-contract.html#connecting-to-existing-contracts
-        const Synthetix = new ethers.Contract(address, abi, provider);
+        const Oikos = new ethers.Contract(address, abi, provider);

         (async () => {
-            const totalIssuedSynths = await Synthetix.totalIssuedSynths(
+            const totalIssuedSynths = await Oikos.totalIssuedSynths(
-                synthetix.toBytes32("sUSD")
+                oikos.toBytes32("sUSD")
             );
             console.log(ethers.utils.formatEther(totalIssuedSynths));
         })();